-The GIS certificate enables students to be highly proficient in using ArcView© as a valuable support tool for natural resource employment or other occupations using GIS as a management tool.
+The GIS certificate enables students to be highly proficient in using ArcView® as a valuable support tool for natural resource employment or other occupations using GIS as a management tool.
+For further information, contact the Department Chair of Environmental Conservation or Enrollment Services.